Information on STDs and Viruses

-The general rule of thumb when trying to figure out when exactly you may have contracted the STD or Virus is the three-month rule.
+The general rule of thumb when trying determine when exactly you may have contracted the infection is the three-month rule.
 Most STDs usually start to show symptoms after this period of time.
 But don't automatically think you're safe after an unprotected sexual encounter after this amount or any amount of time many STDs can stay hidden for months and even years.
-The only true way to be sure if you have an STD is to visit your doctor and get tested.
+The only true way to be sure if you have an infection is to visit your doctor and get tested.

-While not all STDs and STIs can be cured, almost all of them can be treated successfully, so if you have recently found out you have or may have a Sexually Transmitted Disease don't go freaking out there are many treatment options available.
+While not all STDs can be cured; almost all of them can be treated successfully.
+If you have recently found out you have or may have a Sexually Transmitted Disease be responsible and get it treated.
+There are many such treatment options available.

 When caught early many infections and parasites can be successfully treated and cured so seeing a medical professional immediately is the first and most important step.
-But remember that not all STDs are curable.
-STDs such as Chlamydia or gonorrhea and Syphilis can be cured with different antibiotics.
-While other STDs such as Genital warts (HPV) or Herpes (HSV) are incurable and will be with you for life, but can be controlled with different drug and topical treatments.
+But remember that not all are curable.
+STDs such as Chlamydia, gonorrhea and Syphilis can be cured with different antibiotics.
+While other STDs such as Genital warts (HPV) or Herpes (HSV) are incurable and will be with you for life.
+They can be controlled however with different drug and topical treatments.

-Other life-threatening Viruses, such as HIV AIDS or Hepatitis, can be treated and slightly controlled, but medical science has yet to keep these extremely deadly diseases at bay and are considered the scariest and most deadly of all the STDs and STIs.
-If diagnosed with HIV AIDS or Hepatitis you should follow your doctors advice and take your medication exactly as the directions say.
+Other life-threatening Viruses, such as HIV AIDS or Hepatitis, can be treated and controlled, but even as far as medical science has grown these are still considered extremely dangerous diseases and are considered the scariest and most deadly.
+If diagnosed with HIV, AIDS or Hepatitis you should follow your doctors advice and take your medication exactly as the directions say.
 In many cases support groups have helped many people with the hundreds of questions and feelings that are normal with such a diagnosis.